Deep Ancient Roman Republican Coin Classification via Feature Fusion and Attention: Related Work

 Unlike legends and portraits, the reverse motif is a discriminative visual cue that is less affected by wear and tear.
 Besides, a given reverse motif can be shared by coins of multiple classes.
 Therefore, the search space for the class of a given query coin image is aptly reduced by recognizing its reverse motif.
 This aspect makes the reverse motif-based coin classification coarse-grained that can further be refined by fine-grained classification methods~\cite{zambanini2014classifying}.

 A comprehensive review of recent deep learning methods is out of the scope of this paper.
-Still, we like to mention that the convolutional neural networks have been already applied in the field of digital humanities.
+Still, we like to mention that the convolutional neural networks have already been applied in the field of digital humanities.
 Kim and Pavlovic~\cite{kim2016discovering} have used CNNs to recognize the prominent visual cues on the ancient coins and later utilized them for classification.
 Similarly, Schlag and Arandjelovi{\'c}~\cite{schlag2017ancient} have used CNNs for portrait recognition on the obverse side to classify the ancient Roman Imperial coins.
-However, the process of massive data collection such as the sources, methods, and guiding principles are of extreme importance, especially when it comes to ancient objects such as the coins.
+However, the process of massive data collection, such as the sources, methods, and guiding principles, is of extreme importance, especially when it comes to ancient objects such as coins.
 Such a procedure is not outlined in existing CNN based methods, which makes them unreliable.

-We, on the other hand, explicitly elaborate on the process of collection of the largest dataset of the Roman Republican coins.
+On the other hand, we explicitly elaborate on the process of collection of the largest dataset of the Roman Republican coins.
 Our sources of coin images are among the most reliable ones in this field.
 Lastly, our guiding source in the data collection is the standard reference book by Crawford~\cite{crawford1974roman}, which is considered as the utmost authority on the Roman Republican coins by the numismatists.
 A detailed description of the data collection is explained in the next section.